jasjaprick/lamby/README.md

       }
     ]

-    Lastly but no less important you must repeat this process on the client-side, creating a new file call .env .env
+   Lastly but no less important you must repeat this process on the client-side, creating a new file call .env:

+      .env
       REACT_APP_SOCKET_HOST="URL base where the socket will send information, we used http://localhost" REACT_APP_SOCKET_PORT=""Socket Port, we used 3002"
       REACT_APP_API_HOST="URL base where  Nest.js  will send information, we used http://localhost" REACT_APP_API_PORT="PORT where react will work, by default its 3001 but it can be changed"

  ###Once you have the set up ready, there are different ways to make the software works, but keep in mind, it always will be done by the terminal.

     the shortest way is by running  ###"npm run dev"  from the root folder, it will start the whole project, including client   and server.

-  Another option is running the server and the client from different commands. from the server folder can be run "npm start" and only the server will be working. from the client folder can be run "npm start" and only the client will be working.
+  Another option is running the server and the client from different commands.

+    from the server folder can be run "npm start" and only the server will be working. from the client folder can be run "npm start" and only the client will be working.